 It is designed to meet the needs of those students desiring a management position in the U.S. health care industry, with its increased focus on information technology.
 This dual degree program will prepare students for middle- or senior-level management positions in hospitals or other health care organizations.
 Graduates will be able to:

 - identify and solve complex and integrative health care management problems

 - apply information technology, including electronic records, in order to increase access to care and decrease health care costs, while simultaneously considering security and privacy issues that may arise

 - identify opportunities to improve efficiency and effectiveness that can be supported by information technology solutions such as data analysis and document management

 - communicate and work effectively with others, including analysts, programmers, and health care managers

 This dual degree can be completed through a highly structured program of study at MU’s Ballston Center.

 Individuals interested in this dual degree program are encouraged to enroll in it when first applying to the University.
-However, students can elect to enroll in the dual program after they have already begun their studies in either the M.S. in Health Care Management or M.S. in Information Technology.
+The requirements for both programs must be met in order to be admitted into the dual degree program.
+However, students can apply to enroll in the dual program after they have already begun their studies in either the M.S. in Health Care Management or M.S. in Information Technology.
 The Office of Graduate Enrollment Services will assist students with application procedures.
 All SBA graduate students must maintain a cumulative GPA of 3.0 or higher.